 Then move the dial on the camera and watch the numbers change.
 On just about any camera, you’ll see numbers 2 through 8, sometimes 11.
 To be a fully manual camera, you want those numbers to go up to at least 16 (some go up to 22 or 32, which great…or some only go to 11, but go down to 1.4, which is also workable)

 Yeah, but what camera do I buy?
-You’ve got two major brands I’d suggest: Nikon or Canon.
+You’ve got a few major brands: Sony, Fuji, Nikon or Canon.
 My personal preference?
 Canon.
 Nikons are just as pretty and have nice lenses, but the dials are difficult to use and the manual can be hard to read.
-If you’ve already got a Nikon, no worries.
+Same with Sony, but they make beautiful images.
+I love Fuji, but they are more expensive for beginners and the manuals are very frustrating (and I own a few, and as a photo professor I STILL get annoyed by their manuals).
+If you’ve already got a camera, no worries.
 Just bring the camera and the manual to class.
 If you are buying, I’d suggest getting a Canon T2i, T3, T3i or T4i , T5i , T6i or T7, plus newer T8i’s, or the entry level SL3‘s etc. If you’re used to film cameras, I personally love the Fuji X100series and XE3, but mirrorless has pricier lenses, and many people prefer the Sony A7…and neither are cheap, so I say start off with Canon until you know what you like to shoot, then upgrade after a few years.
-I’m linking to amazon stores (check reviews folks), but you can get really good deals on used stuff locally at Photosource (support local!) or online at Keh.com, a used store that I trust.
+I’m linking to amazon stores (check reviews folks), but you can get really good deals on used stuff locally at Photosource (support local!) or online at Mpb.com or Keh.com, a used store that I trust.
 (There’s also more expensive models like the 7D or Mark IV, but that’s a lot for a beginner to handle.)

 Yeah, but I have camera blah blah blah, does it work for the class?
 Read the first two paragraphs of the post and test it yourself.